Extrepa/errl-portal/docs/TEAM_UPDATE_2025-11-09-LAYER-CLEANUP.md

 - Direct access to `__ErrlWebGL.fxRoot`, `.mood`, `.overlayFilter`

 ### Performance Artifacts
-Added Safari performance audit artifacts to `docs/perf/2025-11-09-safari-layers/`:
-- 16 screenshots documenting layer inspector findings
-- `localhost-recording.json` - Performance recording data
+Safari performance audit exports previously lived in `docs/perf/2025-11-09-safari-layers/`; the folder was cleared on 2025-11-11 to reduce noise.
+Capture fresh assets as needed.

 ## Key Learnings